 - Genetic analysis indicates that red fox emerged from two separate lineages that were isolated nearly half a million years ago.

-- Evidence confirms that the red fox originated from smaller-sized ancestors from Eurasia during the Middle Villafranchian period after which they colonised North America.
+- Evidence confirms that the red fox originated from smaller-sized ancestors from Eurasia during the Middle Villafranchian period after which they colonized North America.

-- The red fox represents a more developed form of carnivory among the true foxes.
+- The red fox represents a more advanced form of carnivory among the true foxes.

-- However, red fox is not adapted for a purely carnivorous diet like the Tibetan fox.
+- However, the red fox is not adapted for a purely carnivorous diet like the Tibetan fox.

 What Does A Red Fox Look Like